 Last Few Words

 The increasing level of air pollution has an impact on indoor air quality as well.
 This is the reason why you need to take the right steps to control both indoor and outdoor pollution.
 When it comes to outdoor pollution, there are a lot of steps that you can take to improve the situation.
-Planting more trees, curbing vehicular pollution are some of the ways that can help in controlling pollution.
-For indoor air, make sure you use a HEPA air purifier, which effectively catches and traps 99.97% pollutants.
+Planting more trees, and curbing vehicular pollution are some of the ways that can help in controlling pollution.
+For indoor air, make sure you use a HEPA air purifier, which effectively catches and traps 99.97% of pollutants.
 As indoor air is 5-10 times more polluted than the outdoor air installing an air purifier is a necessity.
 To find out more about the range of air purifiers from KENT, click here.